Help patients living with spinal stenosis restore mobility and maintain independence!

 Degenerative lumbar spinal stenosis (DLSS) is a leading cause of pain, disability and loss of independence in individuals over the age of 65.
 Older adults with DLSS tend to lead a sedentary lifestyle, which further negatively affects their quality of life and life expectancy.
-In the next 15 years, there will be an explosion in the number of people suffering from DLSS due to the aging population.
+In the next 15 years, there will be an explosion in the number of people living with DLSS due to the aging population.

 The Boot Camp Program for Spinal Stenosis© is an evidenced-based, non-surgical approach developed at Mount Sinai Hospital by Dr. Carlo Ammendolia.
 In two recent randomized controlled trials, participants enrolled in Boot Camp Program for DLSS demonstrated large and sustained improvements in walking ability, overall function and pain.
-Recent clinical practice guidelines have endorsed the Boot Camp approach as a first line treatment for DLSS.
+Recent clinical practice Guidelines have endorsed the Boot Camp approach as a first line treatment for DLSS.
 Chiropractors should be the experts and go-to professionals for the non-surgical management of DLSS.

 Workshop attendees will receive 7 CE structured credit hours.
 Participants who complete the workshop will be listed on www.spinemobility.com – the official website for The Boot Camp Programs.

 For more information see this Spine Mobility Fact Sheet.

 |9:00 AM-11:00AM||Didactic presentation – What you need to know about DLSS|

 |11:10AM-12:30PM||Introduction to Manual Therapy Technique – Demonstration, Rationale and Hands-On Practice|